simonbengtsson/skrivla/README.md

 ## Stack

+Skrivla is built as a SPA with light server api and persistance layer on Cloudflare Durable Objects.

-- Cloudflare Durable Objects and Worker
+- Server: Cloudflare Durable Objects and Worker
+- Client: Shadcn, tanstack router, vite, tailwind
 - Rich text editing with [Tiptap](http://tiptap.dev)
-- Front-end: Shadcn, tanstack router, vite, tailwind

 ## Contributions